 The Long Walk

+There are plenty of different vantage points for the castle around town.
 The rustic castle walls make a fab background for photos, whilst there are a few archways directly accessible from public areas that can perfectly frame a photo.

 If you don’t mind a few tourists in the background of your photos, then you can get a great shot of the Castle from Guildhall Island.